Back to Blog

 Pasteurization kills all of these good things.

-According to the CDC, from 1993 - 2006 (13 years), there have been 2 reported deaths from nonpasteurized dairy products.
-To put this into perspective, other food-borne illnesses (E Coli, Norovirus, Salmonella, etc.) cause about 23 deaths per year.
 Most food-borne illnesses arise from conventional farming.
 The unhealthy cows and pigs live in their own infected feces (I hope you're not eating right now), which runs off into the nearby Monsanto fields where it infects the food crops.
-This is what happened a few years ago when there was a nation-wide spinach recall due to E Coli, if you remember.
+Most of the nation-wide food recalls (usually lettuce or spinach) are due to issues like this.

 Good Fats